 The School District receives property taxes from Belmont, Harrison and Jefferson Counties.
 The County Auditors periodically advance to the School District its portion of the taxes collected.
-Second-half real property tax payments collected by the County by June 30, 2011, are available to finance fiscal year 2011 operations.
+Second-half real property tax payments collected by the County by June 30, 2012, are available to finance fiscal year 2012 operations.
 The amount available to be advanced can vary based on the date the tax bills are sent.

-Accrued property taxes receivable represents real property, public utility property and tangible personal property taxes which were measurable as of June 30, 2011 and for which there is an enforceable legal claim.
+Accrued property taxes receivable includes real property and public utility property taxes which were measurable as of June 30, 2012 and for which there is an enforceable legal claim.
 Although total property tax collections for the next fiscal year are measurable, only the amount of real property taxes available as an advance at June 30 was levied to finance current fiscal year operations and is reported as revenue at fiscal year end.
 The portion of the receivable not levied to finance current fiscal year operations is offset by a credit to deferred revenue.